-Habitat for Humanity Young Leaders Build brings together youth from across the Asia-Pacific region to support people and families in need of decent housing.
+The Habitat for Humanity Young Leaders Build brings together youth from across the Asia-Pacific region to support people and families in need of decent housing.
 The multi-month movement encourages young people to take the lead and motivate their peers to build homes and communities, on a Habitat build site and/or online through their social networks.

-Meanwhile, the Habitat Young Leaders Build Leadership Academy and toolkit will equip young people with self-leadership skills and enable them to better lead others.
-Developed in partnership with the Center for Creative Leadership, the 10-module training includes two modules on sustainable communities as an introduction to the United Nation’s Sustainable Development Goals.
-Participants will also learn about the need for decent housing and identify specific community actions and projects that support their community.
+Meanwhile, the Habitat Young Leaders Build's Leadership Academy and toolkit equip young people with self-leadership skills and enable them to better lead others.
+Developed in partnership with the Center for Creative Leadership, the 10-module training includes two modules on sustainable communities as an introduction to the United Nations’ Sustainable Development Goals.
+Participants also learn about the need for decent housing, and identify specific community actions and projects that support their community.

 Since the Leadership Academy's launch in December 2017, more than 2,200 young people have been certified as volunteer trainers in Cambodia, India, Indonesia, Nepal and the Philippines.
 Bangladesh will be offering the training program in the coming months.

 Trained youth leaders have implemented about 20 community projects including proper waste disposal, health and hygiene promotion, library set-up, environmental sanitation, riverbank cleaning-up, fundraising, among others.

 In March 2019, campus chapter members from Japan worked alongside future homeowners at the Asia Build in Myanmar and the Pacific Build in Fiji respectively.
 This was the second time that the special builds were organized as part of the campaign.